KasperSkytte/cafekapper/cafekapper.dk/content/posts/sitesetup/index.md

       - name: swag_network

-# probably a task or two here to add a configuration
+# probably a task or two here to add a reverse-proxy configuration
 # file for the new site and restart SWAG

 - name: "Deploy watchtower container"